5 Best Handheld Percussion Massage Guns

 LifePro Sonic XL

-With a max 55 decibels, a long 7.75 inch (19.7 cm) handle, 33 pounds of stalled force, 12 mm stroke length, 9 speed settings, 7 attachable massage heads, a 4 hour battery life, and up to 3,400 percussions per minute, this device is the perfect blend of all the features of other top massagers.
+Operating from 50 to 60 decibels, with a 7.75 inch (19.7 cm) handle, 33 pounds (15 kg) of stall force, 12 mm stroke length, 9 speed settings, 4 attachable massage heads, a 4 hour battery life, and up to 3,400 percussions per minute, this device is the perfect blend of all the features of other top massagers at a very affordable price.

-At 55 decibels a minute, it will certainly be quieter than many massagers.
+At 50 to 60 decibels, it will certainly be quieter than many massagers---it is about 10 decibels quieter than the Theragun G3.
 So if noise is a concern for you, this is great.

 With 9 speed settings, this massager has more variable speeds than the other massagers on the list.
 The minimum speed is at 1,800 RPM and the maximum speed is at 3,400 RPM, making it as fast as the Pleno 5.0.